vippsas/vipps-magento/docs/FAQ.md

 ## How do I capture an order?

 When *Payment Action* is set to *Authorize* and *Capture*, the invoice is created automatically in Adobe Commerce.
 In such a case, the *Invoice* button does not appear, and the order is ready to ship.
-For more details about capturing orders, refer to [Creating an Invoice](https://experienceleague.adobe.com/en/docs/commerce-admin/stores-sales/order-management/invoices#create-an-invoice).
+For more details about capturing orders, refer to [Adobe Commerce: Creating an Invoice](https://experienceleague.adobe.com/en/docs/commerce-admin/stores-sales/order-management/invoices#create-an-invoice).

 ## How do I partially capture an order?